ysh2024/FreeEM/README.md

 2. How to run the programs in the folder: EMR Signal Processing?

-2.1 To run the programs in the folder: EMR Signal Processing, raw data (comp.mat) is needed, which can be downloaded from the following link:
+2.1 Download all the programs to a local folder and run them using MATLAB.
+Before running the program, you need to download the raw data (comp.mat) and place it in the same directory as the .m program.
+Raw data can be downloaded from the following link:

 https://drive.google.com/file/d/1fcsYbMnhJUFGZkLRDSpGAILPjI3GcCv-/view?usp=sharing

-Then, place the "comp.mat" in the same directory as the .m program;
+Then, proceed to run the following programs sequentially.

 2.2 Run the "extractDataFromReceivedSignals.m" to convert the received EMR signals into a spectrogram and extract training and testing data from the spectrogram.